Thohsaphol Sitiwatjana: Biography and career

-After filming "The Man with the Golden Gun", Thosaphol made his way to England in 1975.
+After filming "The Man with the Golden Gun", Thohsaphon made his way to England in 1975.
 He is widely known there as the "Father of English Muay Thai" for introducing Muay Thai to England.
 Thohsaphon moved to Manchester where he opened a Muay Thai Gym.
 There he trained many fighters such as Kash Gill and Lisa Howarth but arguably his most successful fighter was Ronnie Green who became 5-time world Muay Thai Champion under Thohsaphon.
 His gym in Manchester, England is still running today and is now owned by his younger brother Master A. (himself a highly successful Muay Thai instructor).

-In 1993, Thosaphol left England and moved to Las Vegas, United States.
+In 1993, Thohsaphon left England and moved to Las Vegas, United States.
 After several failed ventures trying to introduce the art of Muay Thai to the United States of America Thohsaphon finally found success opening "Master Toddy's U.S. Muay Thai Center".
 He believes that opening a gym in America has made him "a black belt in business".
 At one point "Master Toddy's U.S. Muay Thai Center" had up to 480 active students enrolled, bringing in up to $50,000 each month.
 During his time in The States Thohsaphon trained many fighters including Gina Carano, Randy Couture and Tito Ortiz.

 After spending 16 years in the U.S.A.
-Thosaphol decided it was time to move home back to Thailand.
+Thohsaphon decided it was time to move home back to Thailand.
 In 2009, he did just that after purchasing land in the Samut Prakan district just south of Bangkok.
 The gym, named "Master Toddy's Muay Thai Academy", not only trains students who want to learn the art of Muay Thai but also those wanting to become a "Kru" or teacher of Muay Thai.
-Both Thosaphol himself and the gym he owns has been accredited by the Thai government on several occasions.
+Both Thohsaphon himself and the gym he owns has been accredited by the Thai government on several occasions.